 - conduct ground-breaking research in the field of artificial intelligence

-- educate students and attract talent
+- attract and develop human talent

-- collaborate closely with the industry
+- collaborate closely with the industry and the government

-- be a partner for national and international groups and companies working on artificial intelligence
+- be a partner for national and international groups and companies working on artificial intelligence.

 'Autonomous and Adaptive Systems' focuses on robotic systems and the internet of things.
 Robotic systems include physical robots such as vehicles, drones and other robotic platforms, as well as robotic software such as expert systems and AI-based control systems.
 Systems based on the internet of things can be applied to a number of different areas.
 Areas of research: